Aureatus/Admin-Dashboard/README.md

-In this project I will be utilising primarily grid layouts to create an admin dashboard.
+In this project I utilised only the grid layout type to try and create the dashboard-project design with reasonable accuracy, then changed some colours and added a few borders and shadows.